 Your friends are noticing your glow of health and saying how well you look.
 And it isn’t just because you phoned them all and told them!

 That little bit of help from your friendly smartphone taught you how to make exercise a habit.

 Now you’ve got the habit, you’re looking forward to your long life with more energy.
 You know what to do.
-So get to work on your new goals.
-Get those prompts into your smartphone so that it can remind you of how you are making exercise a habit, every single day.
+Get those prompts into your smartphone so that it can remind you of how you are making exercise a habit, every single day and get to work on your new goals.